agmangas/arduino-sketches/README.md

 # arduino-rfid-lock

-Arduino program to control an electronic lock that is released when a set of RFID readers detect a set of pre-determined tags
+Arduino program to control an electronic lock that is released when a set of RFID readers detect a set of pre-determined tags.